 Best Breathing Technique During the Dive

-You made the way to the bottom/level you wanted to be.
-You leader gave you the “stay at this level” signal.
-Journey has started, you are looking around and trying to enjoy it.
-Here is how you should breath while scuba diving.
+You’ve made it to the bottom/level you want to be at.
+Your leader gives you the “stay at this level” signal.
+Here’s how you should breath whilst enjoying the view.

 - Pause for 2 seconds (I am not talking about holding your breath)